j-quelly/gscp/readme.md

 - [x] debug issues with entrust [11/11/2016]
 - [ ] token invalidate seems to not be working.. need a test for this
 - [x] assigning roles has somehow broken...
 [11/15/2016]
+- [ ] there is an issue validating email length with all controllers